In Chinese Cities, Migrants' Work Is Welcome. Their Children Are Not

 "You can see this street — all of the buildings on the south side have been taken down," says Molly, a volunteer teacher who asked us not to use her full name.
 "And when school[s] close, they don't have a place to go."

-Migrants In China have traveled to cities for work by the hundreds of millions, and while their work has powered much of China's swift development, their legal situation is in some ways similar to undocumented immigrants in the United States.
-Although they have not crossed an international border, their moves from the countryside to cities violate government rules.
+Migrants in China have traveled to cities for work by the hundreds of millions, and while their work has powered much of China's swift development, their legal situation is in some ways similar to undocumented immigrants in the United States.
+Although they have not crossed an international border, their moves from the countryside to cities can put them on the wrong side of government rules and regulations.

 They are not allowed to permanently relocate without providing extensive documentation and paying fees most can't afford.
 Even though some 8 million migrants live in and around Beijing alone, many don't have access to public services — including health care or education — because they are supposed to get them in their hometowns.